 Cleveland Rape Crisis Center offers the 24-Hour Project STAR Hotline for survivors of sex trafficking and others in the community seeking information and help related to sex trafficking.

 Advocates meet survivors in a safe place (hospital, police station, shelter) to provide support after they are recovered from, or have left, a trafficking situation.

 Cleveland Rape Crisis Center provides counseling to survivors who have been victims of sex trafficking at any point in their lives.

 Cleveland Rape Crisis Center offers expertise on preventing, identifying, responding to and supporting survivors of sex trafficking.
 Training is tailored to law enforcement, medical staff and mental health service providers.
 To schedule a professional training, contact Teresa Stafford, Senior Director of Victim Services and Outreach, at (216) 658-2786 or firstname.lastname@example.org.

 Human Trafficking Course for Cosmetologists

 Cleveland Rape Crisis Center offers a one-hour training course, designed to meet the human trafficking continuing education requirement, to help cosmetologists, estheticians, hair designers, manicurists, natural hair stylists and instructors gain a better understanding of human trafficking.
 Attendees will learn how the Ohio Cosmetology industry impacts human trafficking; and recognize red flags associated with human trafficking and resources available to trafficked individuals.
 Participants will receive one course credit hour.
-To schedule, contact Teresa Stafford at (216) 658-2786 or email@example.com.
+To schedule, call (216) 658-2786 or email email@example.com.